Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 Description
 -----------

-The Starter Kit: Camera Slider allows a automatic and fluid linear motion of photo- and video-cameras.
-With the provided demo application you can control the slider freely and make automatic time laps shoots.
+The *Starter Kit: Camera Slider* allows a automatic and fluid linear motion of photo- and video-cameras.
+With the provided demo application you can control the slider freely and make automatic time lapse shoots.
 An easy API can be used to integrate the camera slider into you own project.
 This means that the kit can be used as a general purpose axis for linear motion.